finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var feeRequest = new FeeRequest(); // FeeRequest | The Fee to create. var navTypeCode = "navTypeCode_example";  // string? | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)
+Together with the scope this uniquely identifies the Fund. var feeRequest = new FeeRequest(); // FeeRequest | The Fee to create. var navTypeCode = "navTypeCode_example";  // string? | When provided, creates the Fee against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {